Editorial calendars, also known as content calendars, are one of those marketing tools many businesses know they should look into, but never do.

-If you’re unfamiliar with Trello, it is an interactive board that allows you to intuitively organize content tasks.
+If you’re unfamiliar with Trello, it’s an interactive board that allows you to intuitively organize content tasks.
 To take it straight from the horse’s mouth: “Trello’s boards, lists, and cards enable you to organize and prioritize your projects in a fun, flexible and rewarding way.”

-Personally, I appreciate the sleekness of Trello’s user interface—if you’re after a general overview of all projects in the pipeline, you can easily see this at a glance.
-And if you’re after more details of a specific project, you can simply click into the card to see of all of the components involved in a task.
-There’s even the option to view all of your tasks in a calendar-view, as the image above shows.
+If you’re after a general overview of all projects in the pipeline, Trello’s sleek user interface makes this easy and uncomplicated.
+And if you’re after more details of a specific project, you can simply click on a project card to see all of the components involved.
+There’s even the option to view all of your tasks in a traditional calendar view.

 Now, all of this may sound like a native advertisement for Trello—but it’s not.
-We have tested out other content calendars – including the more “sophisticated” and pricier options below—and have overall found Trello to be the most useful and user-friendly tool for content management.
+We’ve tested out other content calendars—including the more “sophisticated” and pricier options below—and have overall found Trello to be the most useful and user-friendly tool for content management.

 It certainly doesn’t hurt that it’s free (forever!) to access Trello’s standard service, although there are paid plans available if you’d like to make use of additional features.

 However, the drawback of Trello is that it doesn’t have all of the flashy integrations that paid options have (which we outline below).
 As such, the flow of tasks and passage of communication between different teams, such as the content team and social media team, is somewhat limited.
-For example, in order to link Twitter to your Trello board, you will have to use a third-party integration, whereas many paid editorial calendars will offer this integration built-in.
+For example, in order to link Twitter to your Trello board, you will have to use a third-party integration, whereas many paid editorial calendars offer this as a built-in function.